Learn how to make a square dried hydrangea wreath in little time, and no money with these step by step tutorial instructions.

 - dried hydrangea flowers

-It is unbelievable how pliable and nice the flowers are to work with if you soak them first.
+It is unbelievable how pliable and nice the hydrangea blooms are to work with if you soak them first.
 Even though they were completely dried for months they are able to soak up some water for a short while.
 Maybe that's why they are called, "hydra."

-Use a paddle of floral wire to attached the flowers to the wreath, overlapping the stems as you go.
+Use a paddle of florist wire to attach the hydrangea stems to the wreath, overlapping the stems as you go.

-It's kind of messy and you'll need to let it hang somewhere to dry.
+It's kind of messy and you'll need to let it hang somewhere to dry, in the end, the result is worth it.

 Total time to make ~ approximately 1 hour.